HasaniStudios/tic-tac-toe-game/README.md

   * Manages disconnections
     * Removes player from game data
     * sends an announcmnet to other player
     * If a player is still connected they become player X and wait for another player
+  * Player Identification
+    * First player to connect is considered player X
+    * Second player to connect is considered player O
+    * Actualy code does not use X and O to differentiate players and instead users the location in an array.
 * Client.py
   * Able to accept up to two connections
     * Correcly drops connection greater than 2.